 After you have reviewed your applicant’s resume, skills, and character, and interviewed him/her personally.
 You can ask your co-founder (if you have one) or the tech guy in your team to interview the candidate for a second opinion.
 If you don’t have a tech guy in your team, you can meet a lot of tech people from the events like TECH FOUNDERS CIRCLE and hire your first tech guy.

-To assess his/her talent, you can follow some talent assessment methods and determine they fulfill your requirements.
+To assess his/her talent, you can follow some talent assessment methods and determine they fulfil your requirements.

 1. Personality tests: Working out the behavioural traits and thought process of the candidates is useful for many positions.
 You can identify valuable attributes like attendance, leadership, and creativity and assess them easily alongside the characteristics of other candidates.
 However, personality tests can be used as a secondary activity as they are not effective as a standalone means of determining a candidate’s suitability for a role.

 It can also be called “Intelligence tests” or “General Aptitude Tests.”
 It usually includes numerical and verbal reasoning and even logic exercises, but they can also branch out to memory, problem-solving, attention to detail, and more.
 This method helps you assess the candidate’s general intelligence and ability to follow several concepts and solve fundamental problems.